Rationally connected non-Fano type varieties: Preliminaries

 \section{Preliminaries}

-All varieties in this paper are considered to be normal, projective $\mathds{Q}$-factorial and defined over $\mathds{C}$ unless stated otherwise.
-By a Fano fibration over a projective line we mean a terminal $\MQ$-factorial variety with Picard number $2$ and a map to a projective line such, that the generic fiber is a smooth Fano variety.
-For a definition of Mori fiber space in general we refer to \cite{BCHM}.
-We write $\sim_\mathds{Q}$ for linear equivalence of $\mathds{Q}$-divisors.
+All the varieties in this paper are considered to be normal, projective, and defined over $\mathds{C}$ unless stated otherwise.
+We write $\sim$ ($\sim_\mathds{Q}$) for linear ($\mathds{Q}$-linear) equivalence of divisors ($\mathds{Q}$-divisors).
+All Mori fiber spaces are assumed to be in the Mori category, that is terminal and $\MQ$-factorial.
+When we say that $\pi: X \to \MP^1$ is a Fano (del Pezzo) fibration we assume that it is a Mori fiber space with a generic fiber being a Fano variety (del Pezzo surface).